ZU Arts Initiative - A Cultural Commons Experiment

 No-strings-attached support

 $500-$2,000 grants for artists to make work, take risks, buy equipment, or just survive.
-Prioritizing underrepresented voices: BIPOC, Indigenous, LGBTQ+, artists with disabilities, and all marginalized communities.
+All artists can apply.
+All strong applications are considered.
+Higher pay rates.
+Priority booking.
+Reparations approach to programming.

 🔥